Ordering Details for Custom Copper Sheet Metal Chimney Caps Page

 Fasteners

-We provide the stainless steel mechanical fasteners with each project to make sure it will be secured well and still be removable decades later without damaging the unit.
-We do our best to design chimney caps that will be attached strong enough to withstand the highest wind gusts you are likely to have in your area, yet still be removable for flue cleaning, or some other servicing that may be required over the next century or so.
+At CBD we provide the #14 shaft stainless steel mechanical fasteners with each project to make sure it will be secured well and still be removable decades later without damaging the unit.
+We do our best to design chimney caps that will be attached strong enough to withstand the highest wind gusts you are likely encounter in your area, yet still be removable for flue cleaning, or some other servicing that may be required over the next century or so.

-Nails: We do not recommend using nails for mounting any of our products, let alone chimney caps.
+Nails: We do not recommend using nails for mounting any of our products other than copper roof shingles.
 There is a very good chance it will need to be removed again for servicing and the flues may need swept out.
-On the left is a solid copper 1.5" nail.
+On the left is a solid copper 1.5" nail we supply for chimney flashing kits.
 We also have 2" copper nails and hardened masonry nails if requested.
-These would be the most inconspicuous looking fasteners, but these are not much good for chimney cap installations.
+These would be the most inconspicuous looking fasteners, but these are not much good for chimney cap attachment.

-Standard Stainless Steel Screws: in the middle is a #2 Phillips screw, 1" to 2" long, with a low profile round head.
-Again this screw is too small and fragile in our opinion.
-We stopped using the #2 slot screws a few years ago even for aluminum downspout attachment for our gutter systems.
+Standard SS (stainless steel) Screws: in the middle is a common #2 Phillips head w/#10 shaft SS screw just 1" long with a low profile truss head.
+I feel this screw is too small and fragile.
+We stopped using the #2 slotted screws over 15 years ago, even for aluminum downspout attachment with our gutter systems replacements.

-Larger SS Screws: on the right is the stainless steel screws we provide with our custom chimney cap fabrications.
-We do this so the installers will be sure to use a good fastener.
-We have these in a 1", 1.5", and 2" #14 shaft stainless steel screw, that takes a larger #3 Phillips screwdriver tip, which is a lot less likely to strip out during installation.
-Besides installation, this means it is a lot more likely to be reusable if the chimney cap needs any sort of servicing latter on.
+Larger SS Screws: on the right is a #12 shaft SS screw we use for gutter installation.
+Although, we provide #14 shaft stainless steel screw with our custom chimney cap fabrications, which is 1/4" OSD.
+We do this so we know the installers will use good sturdy fasteners.
+We have these in a 1.5", and 2.5".
+These takes a larger #3 Phillips screwdriver tip, which is a lot less likely to strip out during installation.
+Besides installation this means it is a lot more likely to be reusable when your chimney cap needs any sort of servicing latter on.
+We have hex head SS lag screws as well, but they would have a much larger noticeable head showing.
+I highly recommend using an impact driver to reduce the wear to the head slot of these screws.
+Or any work with screws you happen to be doing.

-SS Bolts w/Locking Nuts: we also supply the client with stainless steel bolts and locking nuts where needed, or use them for assembly where rivets will not be enough to hold the structure together well enough.
+SS Bolts w/Locking Nuts: we also supply the client with stainless steel bolts and locking nuts where needed, or use them for assembly where rivets will not be enough to hold the structure together.

-Instead of a brick chimney flue; lots of modern houses are built with fireplaces that use an insolated flue pipe that is covered up by a wood stud frame, where the outside is painted.
+Instead of just a brick chimney lots of modern houses are built with fireplaces that use an insolated flue pipe that is covered up by a wood chase built w/stud and plywood.
+The outside is sided and painted.
 Fancier houses will have a stucco or rock facing mortared over the wood.
 For these types of chimney caps we usually build a custom angle cut wood base for the chimney cap to rest on (shown above painted blue mounted over the crate base w/screws) This frame bolts down to the studs and overhangs the exterior cover.
-If the chimney box has a double top stud plate (as shown here), they are just be nailed down, which could be pulled off in high winds, so for these wood frames we provide several 3/8" shaft 8" long lag screws with washers to fasten that base deep into the studs to secure it propperly.
+If the chimney box has a double top stud plate (as shown here), they are just be nailed down, which could be pulled off in high winds, so for these wood frames we provide several 8" long lag screws with washers to fasten this base deep into the studs below to secure it properly.

 Minimum orders